A Comparative Study on the Effectiveness of Virtual Reality vs. TraditionalPhysical Therapy in Stroke Recovery

 Abstract

-Objective: The objective of this study was to compare the effectiveness of VRT and PT in improving motor functions, balance, mobility, and cognitive recovery in stroke survivors.
+This study aimed to compare the effectiveness of Virtual Reality Therapy (VRT) and traditional Physical Therapy (PT) in improving motor function, balance, mobility, and cognitive recovery in individuals recovering from a stroke.

 Downloads